 No one in their right mind would bring a knife to a gunfight.
 On the other hand, many gun owners have been known to pack a blade for those just in case moments.
 In the late 1990s, one company specialized in hybrid knife guns that packed an unseen punch.
-This punch, concealed in the grip of the knife, was a small revolver caliber round and the company was known as GRAD.
+This punch, concealed in the grip of the knife, was a small revolver caliber round.
+That company was known as GRAD.

-But, there is the similar evolutionary train of knives that have had guns attached to them.
+But, there is a similar evolutionary train of knives that have had guns attached to them.
 The main purpose of these devices was knife-first, gun-second.
-The user would have a strong, well-made knife for cutting, prying, or use as an edged weapon for whatever need.
+The user would have a strong, well-made knife for cutting, prying, or use as an edged weapon.
 The pistol came as an accessory attachment on the knife, reminiscent of Swiss Army knives that have many tools on them (only these knives had a gun instead of a pair of tweezers and a corkscrew).

 Knife/gun combos have been more common than you may think.
 Back in the 1950s, Illinois-based U.S. Small Arms marketed and sold a folding pocketknife that held a single barreled .22LR along with its blade.
 In more recent times, the Powell and Brown Company of Tucson, Arizona marketed a long-bladed folding utility knife that concealed either a .22 or a .38 single-shot barrel.